My experience with the game: MOMMY SAVE MEEEEEEEE

 Game design lesson #2 : if you want to design Hell, then make it fun to play

 Now for the part that fascinated me as a child.
 If Fiona loses all her health points, she explodes and the screen flashes with a foreboding message “Thy soul is sent to hell!”.

-Indeed, you’ll have to guide Fiona and her broomstick through the various rooms of Hell while avoid touching ANYTHING, in order not to lose a life.
-This sequence is unbelievably difficult, thanks in part to a non perfect collision detection.
+Indeed, you’ll have to guide Fiona on her broomstick through the various rooms of Hell while avoid touching ANYTHING, in order not to lose a life.
+This sequence is unbelievably difficult, thanks in part to a less-than-perfect collision detection.
 It does feel more like a punishment rather than a shot at glory, for one’s sanity is better to lose a life than trying to navigate through Hell.

 Is this the moral of the story behind Fiona Rides Out?
 Keep your wits upon you or you won’t escape from Hell?
 I might be reading too much in this…

 The game ends after 12 levels when the poem from Ruddigore is complete.